Agar Tum Saath Ho

-Agar Tum Saath Ho is an Indian television series which aired on Zindagi from 16 October 2016 to 25 March 2017.
+Agar Tum Saath Ho is an Indian television series aired on Zindagi from 16 October 2016 to 25 March 2017.

 Plot

-It is the story of love transcending class differences; the story of Neema and Ravi who belong to two completely different worlds.
-Neema, the daughter of an affluent and caring father falls in love with a simple middle class boy Ravi and marries him against her father's wishes.
+Neema and Ravi, who belong to two completely different worlds in the society of Delhi.
+Neema, the daughter of an affluent and caring father, falls in love with a simple middle-class boy Ravi and marries him against her father's wishes.
 However, her over-protective father showers luxuries on his daughter on his own accord.
 His constant interference brings in misunderstandings and differences between the couple to the extent that they consider parting ways.
-Will class difference and an opposing father destroy the relationship?
-Or will love prove stronger against all odds?
+Will class differences and an opposing father destroy the relationship?
+Or will their love prove stronger against all odds?